smart-edge-open/EMCO/docs/design/Resource_Lifecycle_and_Status.md

 	- Lifecycle operations are issued via the Distributed Cluster Manager (`dcm`) to instantiate logical clouds.

 ### Terminology
-This document will refer to _EMCO resources_ , _AppContext_ , _rsync resources_ , and _cluster resources_ .
+This document will refer to _EMCO resources_, _AppContext_, _rsync resources_, and _cluster resources_.

-- **EMCO resources** : These are the data resources that are input to various EMCO microservices via the REST APIs.
-This data is generally input as JSON or file data and is stored in the EMCO database (i.e. MongoDB).
+- **EMCO resources**: These are the data resources that are input to various EMCO microservices via the REST APIs.
+This data is generally input as JSON or file data and is stored in the EMCO database (i.e. MongoDB\*.)
 EMCO resources include the onboarded cluster registration data, logical clouds, network intents, composite application data, placement intents, action controller intents and so on.
-- **AppContext** : The EMCO _AppContext_ is maintainted in the `etcd` storage used by EMCO to stage and maintain resources for composite applications, network intents and logical clouds.
-Basically, all resources that are to be deployed to the remote clusters are prepared in the _AppContext_ by various EMCO microservices and the Resource Synchronizer (`rsync`) microservice handles applying and removing those resources in the remote clusters.
-Generally, for EMCO resources that support lifecycle operations, an _AppContext_ entry is created that is used to manage and track all of the resources associated with the EMCO resource and status information.
+- **AppContext**: The EMCO _AppContext_ is maintainted in the `etcd` storage used by EMCO to stage and maintain resources for composite applications, network intents and logical clouds.
+Basically, all resources that are to be deployed to the remote clusters are prepared in the _AppContext_ by various EMCO microservices, and the Resource Synchronizer (`rsync`) microservice handles applying and removing those resources in the remote clusters.
+Generally, for EMCO resources that support lifecycle operations, an _AppContext_ entry is created and used to manage and track all of the resources associated with the EMCO resource and status information.
-- **rsync resource** - This term is used to refer to a Kubernetes resource that has been prepared by the EMCO microservices in an _AppContext_ entry.
+- **rsync resource**: This term is used to refer to a Kubernetes resource that has been prepared by the EMCO microservices in an _AppContext_ entry.
 The _rsync resource_ will have a status, managed by _rsync_ with respect to the lifecycle operations and whether or not _rsync_ has executed the operation to the associated remote cluster.
-- **cluster resource** - This term is used to refer to the actual instance of a Kubernetes resource in a remote cluster.
-A _cluster resource_ has an association with a  _rsync resource_.
-Though not necessary 1:1.
+- **cluster resource**: This term is used to refer to the actual instance of a Kubernetes resource in a remote cluster.
+A _cluster resource_ has an association with a  _rsync resource_, though not necessary 1:1.
 For example, the _rsync resource_ may be a Deployment.
 In the cluster, there would be Deployment and Pod  _cluster resources_ that get instantiated after the _rsync resource_ is applied to the cluster.

 ### Cluster Network Intent lifecycle

 The _state_ of `Cluster Network Intents` for a cluster is  maintained in the `Cluster` resource in the EMCO database.
 The _state_ tracks the operations issued to the resource via the API.
 The states are:

 -   **Created**: Upon initial creation of the cluster.
 In this state, `Cluster Network Intents` may be added to the `Cluster`.
 -   **Applied**: Once applied, the `Cluster Network Intents` are rendered to create appropriate _rsync resources_  in the _AppContext_ and rsync is then invoked to instantiate these to the cluster to create _cluster resources_.
 In this state (for now), additional network intents may not be added, modified or deleted until the current ones are terminated.
 The cluster resource may not be deleted from the EMCO database until the current network intents are terminated.
 ```
 	URL: POST /v2/cluster-providers/{cluster-provider-name}/clusters/{cluster-name}/apply
 ```

 -   **Terminated**: Causes  _rsync_ to delete the  _cluster resources_  from the destination clusters.
-This state is effectively similar to the Created state - `Cluster Network Intents` may be added, modified or deleted.
-The `Cluster` resource itself may be deleted (subject to deleting sub-resources first).
+This state is effectively similar to the Created state in that `Cluster Network Intents` may be added, modified or deleted.
+The `Cluster` resource itself may be deleted (subject to deleting sub-resources first.)
 The Applied state may also be re-invoked to start a new set of  _rsync resources_  and  _cluster resources_.
 ```
 	URL: POST /v2/cluster-providers/{cluster-provider-name}/clusters/{cluster-name}/terminate
 ```

 -   **InstantiateStopped**: Causes  _rsync_  to stop any current instantiation operations for the associated AppContext.
 When _rsync_ continues to retry instantiating _rsync resources_ to a specific cluster because it has become unreachable, the stop API may be invoked to cause the instantiate process to complete.

-	Note: In the case where a cluster is in a retrying condition during instantiation, issuing a `terminate` to the `Cluster` will also stop the instantiation sequence before beginning the termination process.
+Note that in the case where a cluster is in a retrying condition during instantiation, issuing a `terminate` to the `Cluster` will also stop the instantiation sequence before beginning the termination process.
 ```
 	URL: POST /v2/cluster-providers/{cluster-provider-name}/clusters/{cluster-name}/stop
 ```

 -   **TerminateStopped**: Causes  _rsync_  to stop any current termination operations for the associated AppContext.
 When _rsync_ continues to retry deleting _rsync resources_ from a specific cluster because it has become unreachable, the stop API may be invoked to cause the terminate process to complete.
-	This may be necessary if it is known that the retry condition cannot be resolved and there is an intent to delete the `Cluster Network Intents` and the `Cluster`.
-EMCO will prevent removal of the `Cluster` until the `Cluster Network Intents` have been terminated and the termination operation has completed (or failed).
+This may be necessary if it is known that the retry condition cannot be resolved and there is an intent to delete the `Cluster Network Intents` and the `Cluster`,  EMCO will prevent removal of the `Cluster` until the `Cluster Network Intents` have been terminated and the termination operation has completed (or failed).
 ```
 	URL: POST /v2/cluster-providers/{cluster-provider-name}/clusters/{cluster-name}/stop
 ```